Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Design and Usage of Imbalance-XGBoost

-As it has been stated before, the package is designed to be an estimator class of the \textit{Scikit-learn} toolkit.
+The package is designed to be an estimator class of the \textit{Scikit-learn} toolkit.
 This scheme enables the model and parameter selection methods in \textit{Scikit-learn}, such as \texttt{GridsearchCV()} and \texttt{RandomizedSearchCV()}, to be directly applied to find the best parameters for imbalanced XGBoosts.
 In practical data science tasks, this feature is crucial as the optimal models rely heavily on parameter tuning and selection.
-Also, estimator in \textit{Scikit-learn} can be combined with other estimators (transformers) by integrating them to a \texttt{Pipeline} object\cite{pedregosa2011sklearn}.
+Also, estimator in \textit{Scikit-learn} can be combined with other estimators (transformers) by integrating them to a \texttt{Pipeline} object (\cite{pedregosa2011sklearn}).
 This allows the weighed- and focal-XGBoost to be easily combined with other pre-processing methods, such as resampling, to produce more robust results.
 Section \ref{subsec:usagesklearn} will provide more details for the package to tune parameters and perform cross-validation with \textit{Scikit-learn}.
-Table \ref{tab:methodslist} provides the major methods/functions to be used in this package.
-They can be categorized into three groups: model fitting, model prediction, and evaluation scores.
-The 'basic' methods are formed by overriding functions in \textit{Scikit-learn} estimators (e.g. \texttt{fit()}), and some methods for extensions and variations are named in a 'literal' style (e.g. \texttt{predict\_sigmoid()}).
-To offer a 'downward compatible' solution, the package also allows users to call vanilla XGBoost by not specifying the objective function.
-The output of the method, by default, will be 'raw logits' without being processed by the Sigmoid function.
-Thus, the evaluation functions have been modified accordingly.
-Multiple evaluation functions are provided for a purpose of convenient evaluation, and details of evaluation functions are provided in section \ref{subsec:builtinscore}.